 - It will require you to carry extra power since the widescreen consumes a lot of power to capture and shorten videos.

-Setting up your smartphone as an external screen when using your camera to shoot photos and record videos is evident to be simple and precise.
+Setting up your smartphone as an camera external screen when shooting photos and record videos is evident to be simple and precise.
 It only requires you to get all the required materials and finish the setup with the procedures mentioned.
 In case you plan to go this way then the procedure outlined will be of great help to you.